mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

 In this research, similar metaphors have emerged in the pedagogical and technical process surrounding the concept of playgrounds and gardens.
 In the previous section the use of a curated set of design patterns can be referred to as a walled garden or sandbox.
 The process of checking the performance of games is called playtesing.
 The web-based environment which reduce the complexity of web development and provide community and immediate feedback are named code playgrounds.
 While some of this language is specific to the creation of games, other terms are also prevalent in non-game coding.

 These metaphors invite a connection to play theories concept of as the magic circle.
 Play theorist outline the value of stepping into a more controlled area of voluntary experimentation where the fear of failure is reduced.
 Game rules are norms which seed participation in community processes.
 The playful context of the game's magic circle can facilitate participants to adapt norms and rules to their own playing styles.
 Through this lens, the interaction of playtesting, code playgrounds and a sandbox of game patterns emerge as a key practices to facilitate and maintain learner agency.
 The discussion of the next chapter explores the intersection of these elements in more detail.

+MOVE to RECOMMENDATIONS?
+The concepts of affective space and magic circle  as a way to encourage participants to improvise from a starting structure are of value to provide guidance to practitioners in the domain of informal digital design.

 ### Exploring transformative agency using the metaphor of Kedging anchors